 Hint: To see what a calculated command line would look like you can pre-calculate command lines as a new column before iterating.

-The "Run program" action allows capturing terminal screen output of an application or Windows shell commands.
-To capture output tick "Capture output" checkbox in the action properties.
+The "Run program" action allows capturing terminal screen output of an application or a Windows shell command.
+To capture output tick the "Capture output" checkbox in the action properties.
 Both STDOUT and STDERR are captured.
-Typical use cases for output capturing include error handling and obtaining calculation results from extrnal applications without creating a file.
+Typical use cases for capturing output include error handling and obtaining calculation results from external applications without creating a file.